belgattitude/httpx/packages/lru/docs/api/classes/LruCache.md

 > **new LruCache**\<`TValue`, `TKey`\>(`params`): `LruCache`\<`TValue`, `TKey`\>

-Create a new LruCache instance
+Create a new LruCache instance.

+👉 As an alternative to constructor, consider using the helper `getOrCreateLruCache` to ensure only one instance is created.

 #### Parameters